OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 The proper and accurate implementation of cryptography is extremely critical to its efficacy.
-A small mistake in configuration or coding will result in removing most of the protection and rending the crypto implementation useless.
+A small mistake in configuration or coding will result in removing most of the protection and rendering the crypto implementation useless.

 A good understanding of crypto is required to be able to discern between solid products and snake oil.
 The inherent complexity of crypto makes it easy to fall for fantastic claims from vendors about their product.